-If you want to sell your home and have found yourself procrastinating because of these concerns, the following 3 tips can help you keep every room ready for showing while keeping your stress level firmly under control as well.
+If you want to sell your home and have found yourself procrastinating because of these concerns, the following three tips can help you keep every room ready for showing while staying sane in the process.

 - the first container should be a trash bag for any item that is broken or badly worn

 - the second container should be a box or bag for items that are gently worn but no longer wanted or needed such as clothing, shoes, books, personal care items, housewares, linens, etc. that are suitable for donation

 - the third container should be a box or bag for items that do not belong in the space you are organizing and need to be returned to their proper place elsewhere in the home

 When the session is over for the day, make sure: